jonhoo/thesquareplanet.com/_posts/2020-03-08-installing-windows-when-all-you-have-is-linux.markdown

     list disk
     select disk 0 REM this should be your internal disk list part
-    REM we're going to _clear_ the install disk, so for each partition: select part N
-    delete part
+    REM this _clears_ the install disk, make sure you want to do this! clean
     REM now, we re-create the two-partition trick on the internal drive:
     REM X below is in MB; use the size of the disk - 10GB create part primary size=X